markpendlebury/HyprDots/README.md

 5. Reboot

 # Usage
-Generally if i want to add a new tool or feature to my environment i'll start by creating a branch from main.
-Then i'll manually install the applications / tools or make whatever changes i want to.
-If it's an application install and I want to maintain the configs i'll move them under `Dotfiles/` and create a `ln` line for them inside `setup.sh`.
-Once i'm happy with my changes i'll push my branch and merge into main.
+Generally if I want to add a new tool or feature to my environment I'll start by creating a branch from main.
+Then I'll manually install the applications / tools or make whatever changes I want to then add it to the installation list inside `setup.sh`.
+If it's an application install and I want to maintain the configs I'll move them under `Dotfiles/` and create a `ln` line for them inside `setup.sh`.
+Once I'm happy with my changes I'll push my branch and merge into main.

 # Navigation
-I hardly use my mouse, only for things i really have to like interacting with firefox or other UI's that don't like keyboard shortcuts.
+I hardly use my mouse, only for things I really have to like interacting with firefox or other UI's that don't like keyboard shortcuts.
 For that reason my hyprland config is almost entirely designed around the following keyboad shortcuts:

 Bindings are as follows:
 `$mainMod = Super`